 The Langham

 The Hong Kong Langham’s Palm Court has been restyled after its namesake at The Langham, London where traditional English afternoon tea was served over 150 years ago.
 Palm Court pays tribute to its heritage with a bespoke version of the tradition – “The Langham Afternoon Tea with Wedgwood” – serving Wedgwood specialty teas in tailor-made Langham Rose Wedgwood tea ware with its afternoon tea menu.
 Tea is served daily, with two seatings on weekends.
-Prices start at HK$348 for one.
+Prices start at HK$688 for two.

 More: langhamhotels.com